Digital Media BSc (Hons)

 [00:00:11] and promotional materials to promote the society and the

 [00:00:15] The one thing I love about Portsmouth

 [00:00:19] I feel like the staff really want to help you succeed in your degree.

 - Learn on a course we've developed with the industry, giving you the most up-to-date knowledge, skills and techniques

-- Build your knowledge and get a valuable grounding across interface systems, user experience, and web and mobile development
+- Broaden your knowledge and get a valuable grounding in interface systems, user experience, and web, mobile and VR development

-- Get to grips with the latest tech, like augmented and virtual reality applications, making you a valuable expert in the latest digital media
+- Get to grips with the latest tech, including augmented and virtual reality applications, and game engines, making you a valuable expert in the latest digital media

 - Pair creative theory with technical ability by learning to use professional tools such as the Adobe Creative Suite to design interactive applications, graphics, audio and video